-You can create beautiful, and frugal outdoor decorations for your home’s entrance with just some creative ideas.
+You can create beautiful, and fabulously frugal outdoor decorations for your home’s entrance with just some creative ideas.

 I never really decorate my entrance for the Fall season.
 If you want to know the truth of why, it’s because of the spiders.
 Yes, spiders.
-You see we live on a very wooded lot and during the fall the spider population around our back entrance seems to triple, especially if someone lives the porch lights on all night. (hint daughter)
+You see we live on a very wooded lot and during the fall the spider population around our back entrance seems to triple, especially if someone leaves the porch lights on all night. (hint daughter)

 Last week, I shared my new fall wreath, you can read it here, and it got me thinking of finally jazzing up our side entrance for the Fall season.
 But, here is the second hitch, I didn’t want to spend a lot of money.
 I have other plans for our money right now, as most of you will understand, so buying expensive or temporary decor just isn’t my thing.